Timmy Hill: NASCAR

 In 2011, Hill began racing in the NASCAR Nationwide Series at Phoenix International Raceway, having been too young to compete in the season opener at Daytona International Speedway, not yet having passed his eighteenth birthday.
-During the season, he had a best finish of 11th at Road America and finished 17th in the point standings, winning the Rookie of the Year award.
+During the season, he had a best finish of eleventh at Road America and finished seventeenth in the point standings, winning the Rookie of the Year award.
 After a close battle with Blake Koch and Ryan Truex, Hill edged Koch by a single point at Homestead-Miami Speedway to take Rookie of the Year honors.
-He competed in 33 of the 34 events scheduled for the season, and scored Top 20 finishes in five.
+He competed in 33 of the 34 events scheduled for the season, and scored top-twenty finishes in five.

 Hill returned to Rick Ware Racing in NASCAR for the 2012 season, also competing for the team in the 24 Hours of Daytona.
 Just before the start of the season, it was announced that Hill would move up to the Sprint Cup Series, driving the No. 37 Ford for Max Q Motorsports with an alliance with Rick Ware's team, and also competing for Rookie of the Year.
 Hill had originally been announced to compete in all Cup races that year except for the 2012 Daytona 500, where Mike Wallace, an experienced and successful plate driver, would drive the No. 37 instead of the rookie Hill to have a better chance of getting the team in the race (which they still did not).
 Hill would instead be given the chance to drive at Daytona that weekend in the Nationwide race for Ware in their No. 41 car, where he would go on to score his career-best finish of seventh after avoiding a last-lap crash.

 Hill would fail to qualify in his first Cup attempt at Phoenix.
 However, he did qualify for the following race at Las Vegas, making his series debut there.
 However, he would crash and finish 42nd.
 After a poor start to the season and only qualifying for one race (Las Vegas) in his first four races, Hill decided to return to the Nationwide Series with RWR full-time for the rest of the season.
 Hill would still compete in a few Cup races later in the season, with three starts in the FAS Lane Racing No. 32 and one start at Talladega in the NEMCO Motorsports No. 97.